fzero/proxygram/README.md

 ## Picture push format

-Once a subscription is made, Proxygram will immediately start to receive pushes and forward pictures to `DESTINATION_URL`.
+Once a subscription is made, Proxygram will immediately start to receive pushes and POST picture data to `DESTINATION_URL`.
 Each picture push has the following format:

     {
       object: 'geography',